 Unscheduled, Variable and Cyclical Events

 Unfortunately, not all events in a research study can be scheduled.
-Some events happen at random (Adverse Event), while other events are partially scheduled (Cancer Treatment Cycle).
+Some events happen at random (adverse events), while other events are partially scheduled (cancer treatment cycles).
 Clinical Studio allows you to define those types of events and allow your site coordinators to easily enter information into the correct event.

-For your Site Coordinators to easily enter the correct subject information into the correct forms for the correct time frame is of critical importance to your research study.
+For site coordinators to easily enter the correct subject information into the correct forms for the correct time frame is of critical importance to your research study.
 Clinical Studio allows great flexibility to be able to capture subject data.